flatboat/ref_lib/README.md

 - ref.chams:
 	- player - returns a table as following: [boolean, color table]
-	- player_behind_wall - returns a table as following: [boolean, color table, cham mode, accent color)] - will only have accent color if cham mode supports it
+	- player_behind_wall - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it
 	- teammate - returns a table as following: [boolean, color table]
-	- teammate_behind_wall - returns a table as following: [boolean, color table, cham mode, accent color)] - will only have accent color if cham mode supports it
+	- teammate_behind_wall - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it

-	- local_player - returns a table as following: [boolean, color table, cham mode, accent color)] - will only have accent color if cham mode supports it
+	- local_player - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it

-	- local_player_fake - returns a table as following: [boolean, color table, cham mode, accent color)] - will only have accent color if cham mode supports it
+	- local_player_fake - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it
+	- on_shot - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it
 	- ragdolls - returns a boolean

-	- hands - returns a table as following: [boolean, color table, cham mode, accent color)] - will only have accent color if cham mode supports it
+	- hands - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it

-	- weapon_viewmodel - returns a table as following: [boolean, color table, cham mode, accent color)] - will only have accent color if cham mode supports it
+	- weapon_viewmodel - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it
+	- weapons - returns a table as following: [boolean, color table, cham mode, accent color] - will only have accent color if cham mode supports it
 	- disable_model_occlusion - returns a boolean
 	- shadow - returns a table as following: [boolean, color table]
 	- props - returns a table as following: [boolean, color table]

 - ref.misc: